raml-org/raml-spec/versions/raml-10/raml-10.md

 /id: !include myContent.raml#feature
 ```

-Dereferencing to a fragment of JSON schemas is performed according to default JSON Schema dereferencing  rules (see chapter 7 in http://json-schema.org/latest/json-schema-core.html)
+Dereferencing a fragment of a JSON schema is supported as described in the JSON Schema dereferencing rules in Chapter 7 of [_JSON Schema: core definitions and terminology_](http://json-schema.org/latest/json-schema-core.html)

-Dereferencing to a fragment of XSD schema is described in *3.15.2.2 References to Schema Components*, [XML Schema Part 1: Structures Second Edition](http://www.w3.org/TR/xmlschema-1/).
-However there is a special shortcut: If you are referring to a named type within XSD schema you may simplify fragment definition to its name.
+Dereferencing a fragment of an XSD is supported as described in section "3.15.2.2 References to Schema Components from Elsewhere" of [_XML Schema Part 1: Structures Second Edition_](http://www.w3.org/TR/xmlschema-1/).
+However, you can also refer to a named type in an XSD schema.

-Meaning of references to inner elements: referencing to inner element of schema is equivalent to referencing to the schema with a top level element with structural restrictions same as restrictions on the referenced element of schema.
-At this version of RAML specification it is allowed to refer on elements of schemas in the following cases:
+Referencing an inner element of a schema is equivalent to referencing a top level element.
+The structural restrictions on referencing an inner element are the same as those on referencing other elements.
+This version of RAML specification supports references to elements of schemas in the following cases:

-* referencing to an element of JSON schema is valid in any context, but they do not define name of top level XML element  when serializing to XML payload
+* Referencing an element of a JSON schema in any context.
+The name of top level XML element of data that is serialized to an XML payload is not defined.
-* referencing to an element of XSD schema is valid in any context
+* Referencing an element of an XSD in any context.
-* references to XSD complex types are valid to determine inner structure of payload but they do not define name of top level XML element when serializing to XML payload
+* Referencing XSD complex types to determine the inner structure of payload.
+The name of top level XML element of data that is serialized to an XML payload is not defined.
-* any other kinds of references does not have well defined meaning

 ### Libraries